FuchsEDV/Thrixty/README.md

     * Drag Rotation

 ###7.)
 Planned Features and Changes
+* Adjust behavior when images werent found. (small instead of large, blank instead of small)
+* Log export for debugging purposes.
+* Preview picture (the first small image).
 * Responsiveness improvements.
 * Full Background Support with automatic scale detection.
 (Background Strategies like "always filled", "stretch", etc.)
 * Settings File or similiar instead of an overload of html attributes. => Required for the more non-standardy options.